fabmas/certlc/README.md

 ![workflow](./.media/workflow.png)

 1. **Key Vault Configuration:**
 The process begins with the certificates residing within the Key Vault.
-The servers that need to utilize these certificates are equipped with the Key Vault extension, a versatile tool compatible with *Windows* and *Linux* both Azure-based (IaaS) servers and on-premises servers integrated through *Azure ARC*.
 The certificate should be tagged with the administrator e-mail address for notification purposes.
 If multiple recipients are required, the e-mail addresses should be separated by comma or semicolon.
 The expected tag name is 'Recipient' and the value is the e-mail address(es) of the administrator(s).

 1. **Key Vault Extension Configuration:**
-The Key Vault extension is configured, on the server binding the certificate, to periodically poll the Key Vault for any updated certificates.
+The servers that need to utilize these certificates are equipped with the Key Vault extension, a versatile tool compatible with *Windows* and *Linux* both Azure-based (IaaS) servers and on-premises servers integrated through *Azure ARC*.
+The Key Vault extension is configured to periodically poll the Key Vault for any updated certificates.
 This polling interval is customizable, allowing flexibility to align with specific operational requirements.

 1. **Event Grid and Automation Account Integration:**
-When the certificate is near to exipre, the Event Grid intercepts this event.
-Upon detection, the Event Grid triggers the execution of a runbook through the webhook configured in the Automation Account.
+When the certificate is near to expire, the Event Grid intercepts this event.
+Upon detection, the Event Grid triggers the execution of a RunBook through the webhook configured in the Automation Account.

-1. **Hybrid Runbook Worker Execution:**
+1. **Hybrid RunBook Worker Execution:**
-The runbook, executed within the Certification Authority configured as a Hybrid Runbook Worker, takes as input the webhook body containing the name of the expiring certificate and the Key Vault hosting it.
+    - The RunBook, executed within the Certification Authority configured as a Hybrid RunBook Worker, takes as input the webhook body containing the name of the expiring certificate and the Key Vault hosting it.
-Leveraging Azure connectivity, the script within the runbook connects to Azure to retrieve the certificate's template name used during its generation.
+    - Leveraging Azure connectivity, the script within the RunBook connects to Azure to retrieve the certificate's template name used during its generation.
-Subsequently, the script interfaces with the Key Vault, initiating a certificate renewal request.
+    - Subsequently, the script interfaces with the Key Vault, initiating a certificate renewal request.
 This request results in the generation of a Certificate Signing Request (CSR).

-1. **Runbook start certification authority renewal process:**
+1. **RunBook start certification authority renewal process:**
 The script downloads the CSR and submits it to the Certification Authority.

 1. **Certificate renewal:**
- The Certification authority generate a new certificate based on the correct template and send it back to the script.
+ The Certification Authority generate a new certificate based on the correct template and send it back to the script.
 This ensures that the renewed certificate aligns with the predefined security policies.

 1. **Certificate Import and Key Vault Update:**
 The script imports the renewed certificate back into the Key Vault, finalizing the update process.